-Beverley-Jane Stewart, from St John’s Wood in London, has an honours degree in Education and Art from London University and later was elected a Fellow of the Royal Society of Arts.
+Beverley-Jane Stewart is an Award-winning artist from St John’s Wood in London.
+She has an honours degree in Education and Art from London University and is a Fellow of the Royal Society of Arts.

-Examples of her work have been included in a number of publications; Sharman Kadish's Book on ‘Building Jerusalem’, the cover of ‘Alderney Road Jewish Cemetery’ by Rabbi Bernard Susser’s, a series of fun designs for the Simcha Magazine when first launched and in March 2012 and her 'East End and Tottenham Home for Incurables' work was featured in 'Jewish London'.
-Her art work has been exhibited in The Guild Hall, Lloyds of London, Royal Festival Hall and the Jewish Museum, besides being reviewed in newspapers, magazines and on the radio.
-Her commissioned painting on 125 years of the United Synagogue has had numerous publications, including the cover for the Chief Rabbi, Lord Jonathan Sack's Book 'Community of Faith’ and it is still decorating the walls in the Head Office.
+Examples of her work can be seen in Sharman Kadish's Book on ‘Building Jerusalem’, Rabbi Bernard Susser's 'Alderney Road Jewish Cemetery', the Simcha Magazine, and, in 2012 her 'East End and Tottenham Home for Incurables' in 'Jewish London'.
+Her commissioned painting on 125 years of United Synagogue, hanging in their Head Office, has had numerous publications, including the cover for the Chief Rabbi, Lord Jonathan Sack's Book 'Community of Faith'.
+A painting of the Lloyds of London building was subsequently purchased by Lloyds of London.